vrurg/raku-Config-BINDish/docs/md/Config/BINDish.md

 `$.top`
 -------

 The top node produced by the grammar actions.
 I.e. it is the result of `$<TOP>.ast` of the [`Match`](https://docs.raku.org/type/Match) object produced by grammar's `parse` method.
-For [`Config::BINDish::Actions`](BINDish/Actions.md) it would be an instance of [`Config::BINDish::AST`](BINDish/AST.md).
+For [`Config::BINDish::Actions`](BINDish/Actions.md) it would be an instance of [`Config::BINDish::AST::TOP`](BINDish/AST/TOP.md).
 But an extension can produce something to its taste which wouldn't be an AST whatsoever.
-The only requirement imposed on the object stored by the attribute is to provide `get` method.
+The only requirement imposed on the object stored in the attribute is to provide `get` method.

 This attribute `handles` method `get`.